kubevirt/community/design-proposals/migration-policies.md

     * Scheduling
     * Storage
 * By “different groups of VMs” I could mean:
-    * All VMs in the same namespace
     * All VMs that have certain label defined
     * All VMs that have certain label with certain value defined
+    * All VMs that belong to a namespace with certain label key/value
 * As an admin I know that some workloads are in higher priority than others and therefore need different migration policies.
 * As an admin I know that some workloads are not migration-friendly and demand careful configurations in order